Olang Global · Strategic Blueprint · 2026 — 2050

 5. 05

-Black-led data trusts, data cooperatives, and community licensing systems ensure Black people own, govern, and profit from the data our lives generate.
+Black-led data trusts and cooperatives ensure our communities own, govern, and profit from the data our lives generate.

 6. 06

-Black creators have enforceable rights over voice, likeness, training data, archives, royalties, and AI-generated derivatives.
+Black creators have enforceable rights over their voice, likeness, training data, archives, royalties, and AI-generated derivatives.

 7. 07

-Black workers have clear pathways into AI operations, product management, cybersecurity, data engineering, semiconductor manufacturing, energy systems, robotics, and automation consulting.
+Black workers have clear pathways into AI operations, product management, cybersecurity, data engineering, semiconductor manufacturing, and robotics.

 8. 08